awsdocs/aws-php-developers-guide/doc_source/iam-examples-managing-access-keys.md

 + Change the status of an access key from Active to Inactive, or vice versa, using [UpdateAccessKey](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-iam-2010-05-08.html#updateaccesskey)\.
 + Delete an access key pair associated with an IAM user using [DeleteAccessKey](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-iam-2010-05-08.html#deleteaccesskey)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Create an Access Key<a name="create-an-access-key"></a>
+## Create an access key<a name="create-an-access-key"></a>

  **Imports**